akrakman/akrakman/README.md

 ## Hi there 👋

-I'm Aden, a student at the University of Illinois Urbana-Champaign studying Computer Science and Music!
+I'm Aden, a student at the University of Illinois Urbana-Champaign studying Computer Science and Music.

 Feel free to reach out to me at [akrakman@gmail.com](mailto:akrakman@gmail.com).